Tugbars/Threadpool-Epoll-Based-Server/README.md

 # MySQL Connection Pool and Server Management

-This repository contains a C++ application designed to efficiently manage MySQL database connections through a connection pool, ensuring thread safety and adhering to RAII (Resource Acquisition Is Initialization) principles.
+This repository contains a C++ application designed to efficiently manage MySQL database connections through a connection pool, ensuring thread safety and adhering to RAII principles.
 The application demonstrates best practices for managing database connections, executing SQL queries securely, and handling resources in a multi-threaded environment.

 ## Overview